Popped tyres and smashed rims - CHB’s pothole carnage

-A Hastings driver on his way to Hutt Hospital where his sister was in critical care was stranded between Waipawa and Waipukurau yesterday morning after hitting two potholes and damaging two tyres.
+A Hastings driver on his way to Hutt Hospital where his sister was in critical care was stranded between Waipawa and Waipukurau on Tuesday morning after hitting two potholes and damaging two tyres.

 Glenn Soeberg said he “couldn’t believe it” when he hit the second pothole and found the spare tyre he’d just put on destroyed, and the wheel rim bent.